feathersui/feathersui-website/website/blog/2020-06-23-feathers-ui-alpha-2-preview.md

 ### ListView optimizations

-A proper list view UI component needs to be able to display thousands or millions of items without requring a ridiculous amount of memory or maxing out the CPU.
+A proper list view UI component needs to be able to display thousands or millions of items without requiring a ridiculous amount of memory or maxing out the CPU.

 Typically, this means that a small subset of the items from its data provider are rendered at any given time, and as the list view scrolls, some items are no longer rendered and new ones take their place.
 This is known as _layout virtualization_.